tweag/haskell-training/material/persistence.md

 ---

-Wait wait wait, what is that `do` doing here?
-Wasn't it something to be used in `IO`?
+This is the same `do` notation we saw for `IO`

 ---

 Actually, `do` notation is far more general and works for every [`Monad`](https://hackage.haskell.org/package/base-4.16.1.0/docs/Prelude.html#t:Monad).

-For our purposes a monad is a data structure which allows executing sequential computation is a given context.
+For our purposes a monad instance on a data structure allows executing sequential computation is a given context.

 ---

-As you might expect, `IO` is a monad, `[]` is a monad and `Query` is a monad.
+As you might expect, `IO` is a monad, and `Query` is a monad.

 ---